South Norfolk (constituency): 2010–2024

 Cringleford and Colney (but not New Costessey) were transferred back from Norwich South.
 Seven District of South Norfolk wards, including Wymondham and surrounding areas, were transferred to Mid Norfolk.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):